 As you can see, it’s much easier to master the basic technical analysis tools than to read the macro trends.
 While there are many useful tutorials concerning the first, there is as much false advice about the latter.

-Pick up a handy CFD trading tool and learn step by step how to recognize trends and execute effective trading strategies.
+Pick up a handy trading tool and learn step by step how to recognize trends and execute effective trading strategies.
 SimpleFX WebTrader is a great app for a start since it offers you a fully functional demo account for practice, and live accounts in any currency with no minimum deposits, so you can gradually increase your investments as your skills develop.